awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/setting-the-priority-of-a-job.md

 **To set the priority for a job \(API, SDK, and AWS CLI\)**

-1. Set up your JSON job specification\.
-Either manually edit your JSON file, or use the console to generate it as follows:

-   1. Follow the previous procedure for the console\.

-   1. In the **Job** pane on the left, under **Job settings**, choose **Show job JSON**\.

-   The JSON job specification has the value for the job's priority in the property `priority`\.
+1. The JSON job specification has the value for the job's priority in the property `priority`\.
 This property is a direct child of `job`, which is the top level of the JSON job specification\.
 Set the value of `priority` to an integer in the range from \-50 to 50, inclusive\.
 The default value is 0\.

 1. Submit your job according to the instructions in the *AWS Elemental MediaConvert API Reference\.*
    + If you're using one of the AWS SDKs or the AWS CLI, see [Getting started with MediaConvert using the AWS SDKs or the AWS CLI](https://docs.aws.amazon.com/mediaconvert/latest/apireference/custom-endpoints.html)\.